marcokuoni/public_doc/essays/5_simple_c_programm_in_webassembly/README.md

 ## Compilation

 ### For the Host System
 If you are working only with programming languages that are directly interpreted, this step may not always be familiar.
 The C programming language must first be translated into machine code before it can be executed.
 There are various compilers that can handle this task.
-In this example, we are using the [LLVM Compiler](https://llvm.org), for which there are various versions available for different operating systems.
+In this example, we are using the [Clang](https://clang.llvm.org/get_started.html) [LLVM Compiler](https://llvm.org), for which there are various versions available for different operating systems.

+> Based on Frank Denis' input via Medium, I explain an alternative approach at the end of the article using the [zig cc Compiler](https://ziglang.org/) as a [replacement for Clang](https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html).
+However, it cannot be used exactly the same way at the current time.
+However, it cannot be used exactly the same way at the current time so i still recommend using Clang.

 To install it on Ubuntu, use the command `sudo apt install clang`.